JetBrains-Research/lca-baselines/ci-fixing/ci-fixing-benchmark/README.md

+Configs

-To initialize benchmark, you need to pass a path to a config file with following fields:
+To initialize the benchmark, you need to pass a path to a config file with the following fields (see example in benchmark.yaml):

-**repos_folder****: here the cloned repos would be stored
+**repos_folder**: here the cloned repos would be stored
 **out_folder**: here the result files would be stored
 **data_cache_dir**: here the cached dataset would be stored
 **username**: your GitHub username